Adam-Spenton/unit_13_assignment_2_Adam_Spenton/L2U13A1T4_Adam_Spenton.md

 The information next to a product that contains the cost etc... is a bit off centre when in normal PC view.

 ### Response
 The navbar is meant to stand out from the body by being an different colour, a different colour could be used so that it can be similar to the body but it can't be the same colour.
+This is can be changed by adding the hex colour into CSS and connect it to a class named what the colour is and then adding that class to sections in the HTML.

 There is a submit button but due to a small error on my part it wasn't there, this is now fixed.

 The table of info can be more centre with the image so that the website looks better.
+This can be changed by having the table of info placed into the same container the picture is in and then changing the position from there.

 ## Other issues
 - Images have a white background that could be removed.
+This can be done with a website that removes the background off pictures or by manually editing the pictures to remove the background.

 - On some webpages images have a white box behind them which when on smaller devices will show up in a different position to the image.
+This can be removed by removing the container thats behind the picture since it was only added in an attempt to remove the ends of a picture.

 - Some cards do not evenly go together with some being slightly bigger than the others.
+The only way i know how to fix this is by removing some parts of longer names so that they are equal.

 - On some of the category pages cards are connected together that shouldn't be.
+This can be fixed by adding the class that is normally only on the first card of a row to every card, I don't know why this works but it does.